OpenSourceEconomics/dags/docs/source/dep-01-namespaces.md

 [pybaum](https://github.com/OpenSourceEconomics/pybaum), with the scope provided by a branch of the tree.

-Before going into detail, an example and some terminology are useful.
+Before going into detail, an example is useful.

 ## Example: Taxes and transfers system